-I got the big idea I'd spend an hour on my stomach looking at a 6 inch square patch under a bird feeder.
+I got the big idea I'd spend an hour on my stomach looking at a 6 inch square patch of ground beneath a bird feeder.
 I was determined nothing was going to take my attention off that piece of ground.
-It didn't take but a couple of minutes before my determination began to seriously crack but I clenched my fists, grit my teeth and forced myself to finish the hour.
+It didn't take but a couple of minutes before my determination began to seriously crack but I clenched my fists, gritted my teeth and forced myself to finish the hour.

 I was absolutely stunned at the volume of things I began to see.
 I could see untouched seeds starting to germinate.
 I could see ants eating the insides of seeds that had been cracked by the birds.
 I saw various bugs moving around doing bug things.
 I could see the blend of grasses in various stages of growth from just peeking up to chewed off by the mower.
 Some feathers laying there identified some birds had visited.
 It was a fascinating hour staring into that little world beneath the bird feeder.